goreleaser/goreleaser/www/docs/customization/docker.md

     # Skips the docker push.
     # Could be useful if you also do draft releases.
     #
-    # If set to auto, the release will not be pushed to the docker repository
+    # If set to auto, the release will not be pushed to the Docker repository
     #  in case there is an indicator of a prerelease in the tag, e.g. v1.0.0-rc1.
     #
     # Defaults to false.